matanmarkind/rsbot/screen/README.md

 This crate is dedicated to handling the visual aspects of the RS bot.
 That means taking screenshots and finding objects of interest.
+Note this is all done by screenshotting and sampling pixels.
+There is no computer vision involved.
+This is mostly due to not finding libraries easily, but has the side effect of being fairly performant, if only mildly accurate.

+One thing to note is that what the player/other players look like will effect us since we only see pixels on the screen.

 # Screenshot